mogenson/lua-macos-app/README.md

 Bridgesupport files are xml files shipped with Apple frameworks that contain class names, method names, protocol methods, and type encodings.
 These files can be parsed to generate the correct selector name or method type encoding.
 However, these files have not been updated in years and now have errors and incomplete data.

 The result is that for a Lua function like `addMethod`, the user needs to provide the correct Objective-C type encoding string.
 There's no longer a way to look this information up for an existing method at runtime.

-Using the Lua to Objective-C approach from this article, we can use any part of Apple's frameworks.
-This app could be ported to run on an iPhone or iPad with [UIKit](https://developer.apple.com/documentation/uikit?language=objc), or we could add GPU accelerated graphics with the [Metal](https://developer.apple.com/documentation/metal/metal_sample_code_library/rendering_a_scene_with_deferred_lighting_in_objective-c?language=objc) framework!